Complete families of smooth space curves and strong semistability: Constructing strongly semistable vector bundles

-\begin{proof} When $\mathbbm{k}$ is of characteristic $0$, this is \cite{Lefschetz} Proposition 4.4.
-The way this hypothesis is used in the proof is via the explicit description of Borel-fixed ideals in characteristic $0$, applied to the generic initial ideal of $I$.
-The description of Borel-fixed ideals in positive characteristic $p$ is more complicated in general (see \cite{Eisenbud} Theorem 15.23), but one sees from this description that it coincides with the simple one in characteristic $0$ when the condition that $(R/I)_r=0$ for $r\geq p$ is satisfied.
+\begin{proof} In characteristic $0$, this is \cite[Proposition 4.4]{Lefschetz}.
+In this proof, the characteristic $0$ hypothesis is only used for the explicit description of Borel-fixed ideals, applied to the generic initial ideal of $I$.
+The description of Borel-fixed ideals in positive cha\-racteristic $p$ \cite[Theorem 15.23]{Eisenbud} is more complicated in general, but coincides with the simple one in characteristic $0$ when the condition that $(R/I)_r=0$ for $r\geq p$ is satisfied.
 Consequently, under this hypothesis, the proof goes through. \end{proof}

 It is now possible to prove: \begin{prop} \begin{enumerate}[(i)] \item If $p\equiv 1[8]$, $\mathcal{S}_+\simeq \mathcal{O}(\frac{-15p-9}{4})\oplus\mathcal{O}(\frac{-15p-1}{4})^{\oplus 3}$ and $\mathcal{S}_-\simeq \mathcal{O}(\frac{-15p+3}{4})^{\oplus 4}$. \item If $p\equiv -1[8]$, $\mathcal{S}_+\simeq \mathcal{O}(\frac{-15p-3}{4})^{\oplus 4}$ and $\mathcal{S}_-\simeq \mathcal{O}(\frac{-15p+1}{4})^{\oplus 3}\oplus\mathcal{O}(\frac{-15p+9}{4})$. \item If $p\equiv 3[8]$, $\mathcal{S}_+\simeq \mathcal{O}(\frac{-15p-7}{4})^{\oplus 2}\oplus\mathcal{O}(\frac{-15p+1}{4})^{\oplus 2}$ and $\mathcal{S}_-\simeq \mathcal{O}(\frac{-15p-3}{4})\oplus\mathcal{O}(\frac{-15p+5}{4})^{\oplus 3}$. \item If $p\equiv -3[8]$, $\mathcal{S}_+\simeq \mathcal{O}(\frac{-15p-5}{4})^{\oplus 3}\oplus\mathcal{O}(\frac{-15p+3}{4})$ and $\mathcal{S}_-\simeq \mathcal{O}(\frac{-15p-1}{4})^{\oplus 2}\oplus\mathcal{O}(\frac{-15p+7}{4})^{\oplus 2}$. \end{enumerate} \end{prop}